 Estuary Transit District (the "District") is a regional governmental unit formed in 1981 under the provisions of Chapter 103a of the Connecticut General Statutes.
-The District includes nine member towns in the Connecticut River Estuary region who govern the District by appointing representatives to the Board of Directors.
+On July 1, 2022, the Middletown Transit was merged into the Estuary Transit District.
+The District does business as River Valley Transit and includes 16 member towns throughout Middlesex and parts of New London counties.
+A Board of Directors made up of representatives appointed from the member towns governs the District.

 Under a renewed contract dated December 1, 2018, the day to day affairs of the District are managed by a professional management company and District staff.
 The management company provides the services of an Executive Director and is responsible for the administration and operation of the District, including but not limited to the route schedule, labor relations, employee selection, supervision and training.
 This is a three year base contract with two additional annual renewal options each December 1st through 2023.
+Subsequently, the Executive Director formerly contracted with the management company was hired as a full time employee of the District.

-Estuary Transit District was established to administer transportation programs in the Connecticut River Estuary region.
-The District has a broad range of programs, including fixed route service, shuttle service, fixed-deviated route service, dial-a-ride service, micro transit and job access and reverse commute transit service.
+The District operates and maintains a mass transportation system with a broad range of programs, including fixed route service, deviated-fixed route service, ADA paratransit service, dial-a-ride service, micro transit and other various transit services.
 Substantial deficits result from providing these services and the District expects that such deficits will continue.
-In order to provide these services, the District is subsidized primarily by the State of Connecticut Department of Transportation, the Federal Transit Administration (the "FTA") and the nine member towns.
+In order to provide these services, the District is subsidized primarily by the State of Connecticut Department of Transportation, the Federal Transit Administration (the "FTA") and the member towns.